utshab-roy/myDocs/docs/blog/laravel-medialibrary.md

 ### Migration file

-Now configure the migration file (create_news_table.php) to have some fileds for the News.
+Now configure the migration file (create_news_table.php) to have some fields for the News.

 ``` php
 <?php